noah-jones-dev/WebAutomationNUnit/README.md

-# WebAutomationCSharp
+# WebAutomationNUnit
-This repository is a C#-based web automation project designed to showcase my skills with automating modern web applications using clean, maintainable, and scalable code.
+This repository is an NUnite based web automation project designed to showcase my skills with automating modern web applications using clean, maintainable, and scalable code.

 **Tech Stack:**
 - **Language:** C#